 \section{Abstract}

-We compute the invariants of Weyl groups of type $A_n$, $B_n$, $D_n$, $E_6$, $E_7$, $E_8$, $F_4$ and $G_2$ in mod 2 Milnor $K$-theory and more general cycle modules, which are annihilated by 2.
-Over a base field of characteristic coprime to the group order and where $-1$ is a square, the invariants decompose as direct sums of the coefficient module.
-With the exception of invariants coming from $G_2$-components, all basis elements are induced either by Stiefel-Whitney classes or specific invariants in the Witt ring.
-The proof is based on Serre's splitting principle that guarantees detection of invariants on elementary abelian 2-subgroups generated by reflection.
+We compute the invariants of Weyl groups in mod 2 Milnor $K$-theory and more general cycle modules, which are annihilated by 2.
+Over a base field of characteristic coprime to the group order, the invariants decompose as direct sums of the coefficient module.
+All basis elements are induced either by Stiefel-Whitney classes or specific invariants in the Witt ring.
+The proof is based on Serre's splitting principle that guarantees detection of invariants on elementary abelian 2-subgroups generated by reflections.

 \goodbreak